 Case management involves spending time with individuals and families to assess social and economic needs and help remove barriers that prevent economic self-sufficiency.

 At AccessCal, you will meet with a case manager who will listen to you and understand your needs.
-The case manager spends time with individuals and families to assess their social and economic needs for housing, low-cost energy programs, WIC and healthcare coverage for which many may be eligible.
-A case manager may also make referrals to healthcare, mental health counseling, health screenings and low-cost clinics.
+The case manager spends time with individuals and families to assess their social and economic needs for housing, low-cost energy programs, Women, Infants, and Children (WIC), and healthcare coverage for which many may be eligible.
+A case manager may also refer clients to healthcare, mental health counseling, health screenings, and low-cost clinics.
 If you need assistance with completing government benefit forms and making phone calls on your behalf, our friendly experts can assist you.

 Case managers can also help make phone calls to assist with:

 • Doctor visits

 • Social Security applications